microsoft/fhir-server/docs/SchemaMigrationTool.md

 Note - The tool can't downgrade a schema version.

 - #### Prerequisites
-    The tool would only run when the current schema is in conformance to the [BaseSchema](BaseSchema.md).
-So either the BaseSchema should already be present or if not, then Schema admin would need to run BaseSchema script manually.
+    The FHIR Server for Azure has the minimum supported schema version greater than or equals to 4.

 - #### How to install the tool